 Due to the extreme durability of the Mimic Minnow Tuff Tube, I can be more efficient than ever.
 Less rerigging and retying, and if I want to add a heavier or lighter Inner-Tube Jig, I simply wet the bait and pull the old jig out, and pop the new one in.
 It’s easily done without the slightest tear to the tube.

-The Mimic Minnow Tuff Tube is an effective new twist on one of greatest fish catchers of all time, and has earned a place in my tube trays.
+The Mimic Minnow Tuff Tube is an effective new twist on one of the greatest fish catchers of all time and has earned a place in my tube trays.